Harsha-web-coder/Wifi_pass_py/README.md

 1.Run this python in any local computer having python interpreter

-2.You have only saved networks list with passwords as output in terminal
+2.You can have only saved networks list with passwords as output in terminal